antononcube/MathematicaForPrediction/MarkdownDocuments/Monad-code-generation-and-extension.md

 - Monad programming provides an interface that allows interactive, dynamic creation and change of sequentially structured computations with polymorphic and context-aware behavior.

 The theoretical background provided in this document is given in the Wikipedia article on Monadic programming, [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming))], and the article ["The essence of functional programming"](https://page.mi.fu-berlin.de/scravy/realworldhaskell/materialien/the-essence-of-functional-programming.pdf) by Philip Wadler, [[H3](https://page.mi.fu-berlin.de/scravy/realworldhaskell/materialien/the-essence-of-functional-programming.pdf)].
-The code in this document is based on the primary monad definition given [Wk1,H3].
+The code in this document is based on the primary monad definition given in \[Wk1,H3\].
 (Based on the ["Kleisli triple"](https://en.wikipedia.org/wiki/Kleisli_category) and used in Haskell.)

 The general monad structure can be seen as:

 1) a software design pattern;
-2) a fundamental programming construct (similar to class in object-oriented programming);
+2) a fundamental programming construct (similar to "class" in object-oriented programming);
 3) an interface for software types to have implementations of.

 In this document we treat the monad structure as a [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern), [[Wk3](https://en.wikipedia.org/wiki/Software_design_pattern)].
 (After reading [H3] point 2 becomes more obvious.
 A similar in spirit, minimalistic approach to [Object-oriented Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) is given in [[AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MarkdownDocuments/Implementation-of-Object_Oriented-Programming-Design-Patterns-in-Mathematica.md)].)

 We do not deal with types for monads explicitly, we generate code for monads instead.
 One reason for this is the "monad design pattern" perspective; another one is that in Mathematica / WL the notion of algebraic data type is not needed -- pattern matching comes from the core "book of replacement rules" principle.

 The rest of the document is organized as follows.

 **1.** *Fundamental sections*
 The section "What is a monad?" gives the necessary definitions.
 The section "The basic Maybe monad" shows how to program a monad from scratch in Mathematica / WL.
 The section "Extensions with polymorphic behavior" shows how extensions of the basic monad functions can be made.
-(These three sections form a complete read on monadic programming, the rest of document can be skipped.)
+(These three sections form a complete read on monadic programming, the rest of the document can be skipped.)

 **2.** *Monadic programming in practice*
 The section "Monad code generation" describes packages for generating monad code.
 The section "Flow control in monads" describes additional, control flow functionalities.
-The section "General work-flow of monad code generation utilization" gives a general perspective on the use monad code generation.
+The section "General work-flow of monad code generation utilization" gives a general perspective on the use of monad code generation.
 The section "Software design with monadic programming" discusses (small scale) software design with monadic programming.

 **3.** *Case study sections*
 The case study sections "Contextual monad classification" and "Tracing monad pipelines" hopefully have interesting and engaging examples of monad code generation, extension, and utilization.